pragdave/gen_template_project/README.md

 You probably use `mix new` and/or `mix phoenix.new` to create new Elixir projects.

-I never really likes the code these generators created.
+I never really liked the code these generators created.
 The layout made things hard to read, and even harder to change.
 For example, the `mix.exs` file looked like this: